History of slavery

 Beginning in the 16th century, European merchants, starting mainly with merchants from Portugal, initiated the transatlantic slave trade.
 Few traders ventured far inland, attempting to avoid tropical diseases and violence.
 They mostly purchased imprisoned Africans (and exported commodities including gold and ivory) from West African kingdoms, transporting them to Europe's colonies in the Americas.
-The merchants were sources of desired goods including guns, gunpowder, copper manillas, and cloth, and this demand for imported goods drove local wars and other means to the enslavement of Africans in ever greater numbers.
+The merchants were sources of desired goods including guns, gunpowder, copper manillas, and cloth, and this demand for imported goods drove local wars and other means for the enslavement of Africans in ever greater numbers.
 In India and throughout the New World, people were forced into slavery to create the local workforce.
 The transatlantic slave trade was eventually curtailed after European and American governments passed legislation abolishing their nations' involvement in it.
 Practical efforts to enforce the abolition of slavery included the British Preventative Squadron and the American African Slave Trade Patrol, the abolition of slavery in the Americas, and the widespread imposition of European political control in Africa.

 In modern times, human trafficking remains an international problem.
 Slavery in the 21st century continues and generates an estimated $150 billion in annual profits.
 Populations in regions with armed conflict are especially vulnerable, and modern transportation has made human trafficking easier.
 In 2019, there were an estimated 40.3 million people worldwide subject to some form of slavery, and 25% were children.
 24.9 million are used for forced labor, mostly in the private sector; 15.4 million live in forced marriages.
 Forms of slavery include domestic labour, forced labour in manufacturing, fishing, mining and construction, and sexual slavery.